Today – Skip Sizes Explained

 The midi skip is a midway skip between the mini and the small skips, ranging between 4 – 5 cubic yards.
 Midi skips (holding around 40 bin bags) are ideal for bathroom and kitchen refits, along with small room updates.
 These skip sizes are great for their compatibility with small space.
 They’re able to fit compactly on your property, preventing permit costs.

-3: Small Skip (Builders Skips)
+3: Skip Sizes Explained – What size is a Small Skip (Builders Skips)

 The small skips range from 6 – 7 cubic yards and hold 65 – 70 bin bags of waste.
 These skips are prominent among tradesmen (hence why they are often called Builders Skips).
 For their ability to hold heavy waste from small construction jobs.
 These skips are used mainly for household projects but may also be seen used at small business depots or offices.